TheTrio/Daily-increase-in-cases/README.md

 ## Source

-Our data is collected from the [Covid19India](https://github.com/covid19india/covid19india-react).
-Without their API, this project couldn't have been made
+Our data is collected from [Covid19India](https://github.com/covid19india/covid19india-react).